 You may qualify for indefinite leave to remain in the UK on the basis of long residence.
 Long residence means that you have been residing continuously and legally in the UK for a period of 10 years.
 Lawful residence also means that you have not overstayed your visa at any point throughout your stay in the UK.

-Summarily, what this means is that the 10 years long residence includes all periods spent in the UK with valid leaves to remain, including 2C and 3C leaves as well as appeals.
+Summarily, what this means is that the 10 years long residence includes all periods spent in the UK with valid leave to remain, including 2C and 3C leaves as well as appeals.

 In order to qualify for long residence under the 10 years rule, you may need to meet the following requirements: -